thomascherickal/thomascherickal/README.md

 Developer | Writer | Researcher | Author | AI Engineer

 I build at the bleeding edge of Generative AI, AI systems engineering, cross-domain expertise, SLM deployment, and technical research storytelling.
 From engineering local LLM stacks to writing 10,000-word deep dives on frontier models: I turn complexity into clarity and code into production value.
-My mission: make Generative AI, Blockchain AI, Quantum AI, and Local AI accessible to everyone.
 I believe Rust is the future of AI and programming, and I want to be an early adopter and work as a Rust AI Engineer.
 I dream of rewriting the AI stack and the Generative AI stack in Rust.
 I am also fluent in Claude Code and Antigravity.

 My canonical site is [thomascherickal.com](https://thomascherickal.com) <br>
 My portfolio page is [thomascherickal.github.io](https://thomascherickal.github.io)